Frequently asked questions

 • Our aquatic activities focus mainly on snorkeling.
 However, we can accommodate a limited number of SCUBA dives at select 'star locations' for certified divers, depending on interest.

-However, most participants choose to meet in Jakarta at the Hotel Santika (a comfortable 4-star property) before the voyage begins.
+Most participants choose to meet in Jakarta at the Hotel Santika (a comfortable 4-star property) before the voyage begins.

-This optional add-on is highly recommended, as it allows you to:
+This optional add-on is highly recommended as it allows you to:

 • Make any last-minute preparations, such as purchasing clothing items, exchanging currency, or organizing travel essentials.